How to avoid problems with SVG images in email signatures

 Solution:

 The problem with pictures in the SVG format is that they can be potentially harmful – attackers can easily exploit them to embed malicious JavaScript code.
-That’s why Outlook on the web might apply certain security policies that block SVG content, thus blocking the insertion of the affected signature as well.
+That’s why Outlook might apply certain security policies that block SVG content, thus blocking the insertion of the affected signature as well.
 The fact that emails with SVG content are often classified as spam by email servers also goes in line with the assumption that the format might be generally unsafe to use.

 Tips for replacing an SVG picture in an email signature